Opposition activist leaves embassy haven to flee Venezuela

 López pursued a strategy in 2014 known as “The Exit,” consisting of street protests months after Maduro was elected.
 The strategy failed and ultimately divided the opposition.
 That combativeness led to his arrest and conviction on insurrection charges branded a sham by human rights groups.

-López’s hardline stance, backed by Washington, would ultimately come to dominate the fractious opposition, which rallied behind Guaidó.
+His hardline stance, backed by Washington, would ultimately come to dominate the fractious opposition, which rallied behind Guaidó.
 A follower of López, he had become congressional president and is now recognized by more than 50 countries as Venezuela’s rightful leader.

 The years López spent at a military prison, during which he read the works of Nelson Mandela and kept up a rigorous exercise regimen, solidified his image as a man willing to risk his own skin to rid the country of Maduro.